2023 Friendly and Inclusive Spaces Awards

 • Udi Pollak, UD expert, Israel

-• Angela Rolfe, AfA Regional Director, Ireland,
+• Angela Rolfe, AfA Regional Director, Ireland

-• Erico Abordo, AfA , Alternate juror, Philippines
+• Erico Abordo, AfA, Philippines – Alternate juror

 Research (Category 4)

-• John Zeisal, Independent Expert, USA
+• John Zeisel, Independent Expert, USA

 • Jasmien Herssens, Independent Expert, Belgium